Deployment Guide

 • Verify DATABASE_URL is correct (copy from Neon Console)

-• Ensure Neon project is not paused (happens on free tier after inactivity)
+• Ensure the Neon project is not paused (happens on free tier after inactivity)

-• Test connection locally: npx prisma db pull
+• Test the migration connection: npx prisma db pull (uses DIRECT_DATABASE_URL via prisma.config.ts)

 "Too many connections"